-4 1 household with \$0 income and \$0 rent at exit was excluded from calculation.
-1 household was excluded from the measure due to incomplete data.
+3 1 household with \$0 income and \$0 rent at exit was excluded from calculation.

-5 Program not evaluated this reporting period due to Covid-19 effects on outcomes.
+4 Program not evaluated this reporting period due to Covid-19 effects on outcomes.
 Program not receiving HUD CoC funding.

-Program: Rapid Re-housing Single Adults
+Program: Single Adult Rapid Re-housing

 Starting July 1, 2017, YMCA took over the rapid re-housing program for homeless single adults.
-The revamped program focuses on the following 4 target groups: